henley-regatta/aoc2025/README.md

 spotted that the actual data could represent a variable number of clauses per problem (by being variable-width columns thus more/less numbers in the problem) then I'd have been absolutely stuck.

+* `python/day7part1.py` - I had to google why the EXAMPLE answer was the value given because I could not for the life of me work it out.
+If you don't understand the example then how can you proceed?
+Anyway, once the core condition - a beam HAS TO HIT a splitter for it to be split - was understood, on we proceeded with our usual level of off-by-ones and googling basic functions.
+Side effect of having to work out wtf was wrong was an inbuilt visualisation, although it looks like a xmas tree really (who would have thought, eh?)